sebuelias/CS50_Notes/Week 1 - C/cInDepth.md

 C requires variables to be typed before a value can be assigned.
 This is different from Javascript which doesn't require any typing beforehand.
 By default C comes with the integer, char, float, and double value types.
 Types like strings and booleans need to be included before the source code.
 In the CS50 lecture they include a library so C can read strings and booleans.

 **INT** can hold 4bytes(32bits, that is 32 binary digits) of data.
-The number range is between approximiately -1billion and 1billion.
+The number range is between approximiately -(2^16 -1) and 2^16 -1.
-*If unsigned integers are used, the range becomes 0 to about 4billion, so the positive range becomes 8 bytes at the expense of no negative values.*
+*If unsigned integers are used, the range becomes 0 to 2^32, so the positive range can hold twice as many bytes at the expense of negative values.*
 **CHAR** can hold 1byte, which gives a range of -127 to 127.
 These numerical values are used to represent single keyboard characters.
 **FLOAT** is used for decimal values, also 4 bytes of data.
 However, they need to take the integer value as well as the decimal value into account, so it's impossible to have a value of 1billion with 1billion decimal places.
 Floats are used for very accurate decimal values.
 **DOUBLE** hold 8 bytes and are used for very long numbers.